-- 7.8.
-A firm restorative approach will be taken with anybody found to be bullying other pupils or adults including: - The bully (bullies) will be asked to genuinely apologise, if the victim(s) consents. - The pupil will be placed on a behaviour plan. - · Coaching or mentoring. - 7.9.
+- The bully (bullies) will be asked to genuinely apologise, if the victim(s) consents. - The pupil will be placed on a behaviour plan. - Coaching or mentoring. - 7.9.
 Sanctions including suspension and permanent exclusion will also be considered in line with the Trust's Suspension and Permanent Exclusion Policy. - 7.10.
-After an incident/incident have been investigated and dealt with, each case will be monitored to ensure repeated bullying does not take place. - 7.11.
+After an incident/incidents have been investigated and dealt with, each case will be monitored to ensure repeated bullying does not take place. - 7.11.
 Those subject to bullying will be offered targeted support which may include counselling or additional pastoral support.